AV-Master: Dual-Path Comprehensive Perception Makes Better Audio-Visual Question Answering: Experiments

 \subsection{Ablation Studies}

-\textit{(a)~Ablation study on main components:} To explore the effectiveness of each component, we removed them individually and re-evaluated performance.
+\textit{(a)~Ablation study on main components:} To explore the effectiveness of each component, we removed them individually and re-evaluated the performance.
 As shown in Tab.~\ref{tab:ab}, removing different components leads to varying degrees of performance degradation for AV-Master.
-Specifically, when the TDPP~(Temporal Dynamic Perception Path) is removed, the performance drops to 76.83\%; removing the GPAP~(Global Preference Activation Path) results in a drop to 77.12\%; removing the DPCL~(Dual-path Contrastive Loss) lowers performance to 77.84\%, and removing the AVFC~(Audio-Visual Focus Capture) decreases it to 78.11\%.
-When all components are removed simultaneously, the performance drops significantly from 78.51\% to 72.94\%.
-These results show that each component in AV-Master contributes to performance improvement, and the best results are achieved only when all components are present.

-\textit{(b)~Impact of template lengths:} We explored the impact of the lengths of predefined templates $\mathcal{A}_{cls}$ and $\mathcal{V}_{cls}$ on model performance.
-As shown in Tab.~\ref{tab:lengths}, the average accuracy of the model reaches its highest when the template length is set to 8.
-If the template length is too short, important information may be missed during sampling, leading to reduced performance.
-Conversely, if the template length is too long, redundant information may be introduced, which can impair the model’s performance.
+Specifically, removing the TDPP (Temporal Dynamic Perception Path) causes the largest drop in overall accuracy, from 78.51\% to 76.83\%, indicating that fine-grained temporal perception is the most critical source of performance gain in our framework.
+Removing the GPAP (Global Preference Activation Path) also results in a clear decrease to 77.12\%, which verifies the importance of modeling modality preference from a global perspective.
+In addition, removing the DPCL (Dual-path Contrastive Loss) lowers the performance to 77.84\%, showing that collaborative optimization between the two paths is beneficial for learning more discriminative cross-modal representations.

+We further analyze the contributions of the two modules inside the temporal dynamic perception path.
+Removing AVFC (Audio-Visual Focus Capture) reduces the average accuracy to 78.11\%, while removing AVKF (Audio-Visual Key Fusion) yields 78.19\%.
+These results suggest that AVFC and AVKF are complementary: the former is responsible for extracting fine-grained question-relevant cues from the original audio-visual sequence, whereas the latter further integrates the focused audio-visual features with multimodal context to produce a more discriminative fused representation.
+When all designed components are removed simultaneously, the performance drops substantially from 78.51\% to 72.94\%, confirming that the overall improvement comes from the joint contribution of all proposed modules rather than any single design alone.

+Moreover, to further compare our modality modeling strategy with a representative late-fusion approach, we introduce a Dynamic Fus variant implemented based on a question-oriented audio-visual adaptive fusion strategy.
+This variant achieves an average accuracy of 77.41\%, which is 1.10\% lower than AV-Master.
+The performance gap is particularly evident on the A-QA and V-QA sub-tasks, where AV-Master improves from 77.53\% to 79.95\% and from 84.97\% to 86.58\%, respectively.
+These results indicate that assigning dynamic modality weights only at the fusion stage is less effective than our preference enhancement strategy.
+Our approach directly models modality preference from the initial unimodal features.
+By activating question-relevant global information before multimodal entanglement, GPAP provides more reliable modality guidance, which complements the fine-grained temporal cues captured by TDPP.